nihalwill/Coding-Quiz/README.md

 Conditions and loop for questions
 Scoring criteria for correct/incorrect answers
 Running timer, penalty, and timeout functions added to main quiz script

+---

+Scoring container/storage added
+Linked function to High Scores page
+Functions defined for overall "start" button and quiz rendering Linked html and js files together so they go to correct link